Jimmy Barnatán

 Jaime Barnatán Pereda (born 2 July 1981), known as Jimmy Barnatán, is a Spanish singer, actor and writer.
 His origins lie in the district of Chamartín in Madrid (Madrid), although he spent part of his childhood in New York due to family reasons.
 There, he usually went to the church with his grandmother, and he soon became impressed by the Gospel choirs.
 He also surrounded himself with black musicians and was captivated with the blues they played.
 In fact, his style is unmistakably American, and arguably his voice, powerful and torn, is one of the most singular in the Spanish national scene.

 His relationship with the theatre and the big screen also starts very soon.
-Jimmy is certainly a multifaceted artist.
+Jimmy is a multifaceted artist.
 He was born of the marriage between the writer Marcos Ricardo Barnatán and the journalist Rosa Pereda.